stoplightio/spectral/README.md

 ## Contributing

-If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) to get started.
+If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) [Coming soon!] to get started.

+Also, most of the interesting projects are built _with_ Spectral.
+Please consider using Spectral in a project or contribute to an [existing one](#example-implementations).

-If you are using Spectral in your open source project and want to be listed in the examples section, we encourage you to open an [issue](https://github.com/stoplightio/spectral/issues).
+If you are using Spectral in your project and want to be listed in the examples section, we encourage you to open an [issue](https://github.com/stoplightio/spectral/issues).

 ## Helpful Links